 Simple English definitions for legal terms

-Read a random definition: motion for a directed verdict
+Read a random definition: repo

 A work permit is a special card that allows people who are not citizens of the United States to work temporarily in the country.
 It is issued by the government and contains important information about the person who is authorized to work.
 You need to apply for a work permit if you are not a citizen and want to work in the U.S. or if you are waiting for permission to work while your immigration status is being processed.